sky-joaoantunes/quality-assurance/recruitment/qa_automation_engineer.md

 - Responsible for ensuring features meet specified requirements
 - Definition of test plans, test scripts, test data requirements, etc.
 - Planning test environments and automation strategies.
-- Preperation of automation frameworks and test runs for API backenends
+- Preparation of automation frameworks and test runs for API back ends
-- Preperation of automation frameworks and test runs for forntend clients
+- Preparation of automation frameworks and test runs for frontend clients
-- Preperation of builds and deployments
+- Preparation of builds and deployments
 - Work closely with DevOps
 - Support production deployments

 ## Skills we are looking for
 - Minimum of 3 years of experience in test automation
 - Strong at programming in at least one of the following languages:
-  - Ruby, Python, Java, C# or Javascript
+  - Ruby, Python, Java, C# or JavaScript
-- Experience with CI process and tools (jenkins, etc)
+- Experience with CI process and tools (Jenkins, etc.)
-- Passionate about develepoment and testing
+- Passionate about development and testing
 - Knowledge of networking and HTTP Protocol
 - Ability to track down the root cause of a defect using debugging tools
 - Ability to work well in a team, self-driven and eager to learn
 - Pragmatic about what is best both technically and for the business
 - Creative thinking, analytical skills, with attention to detail
-- Very well organized and methodic
+- Very well organized and methodical
 - Strong English speaking skills
 - Lisbon based